kloon/woocommerce-auto-restore-stock/readme.txt

 == Installation ==

-1. Upload `woocommerce-auto-stock-restore` to the `/wp-content/plugins/` directory
+1. Upload `woocommerce-auto-restore-stock` to the `/wp-content/plugins/` directory
 1. Activate the plugin through the 'Plugins' menu in WordPress
 1. Cancel or Refund a completed, processing or on-hold order to make the inventory/stock restore.

 == Changelog ==

+= 1.1 =
+* WooCommerce 3.0+ compatibility
+* Rework plugin architecture

 = 1.0.1 =
 * Added woocommerce_auto_stock_restored action